Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 The overall (average) risk of overstocking was calculated to be 15.9%.

-In order to quantify this more concretely, we also assessed the distribution of profit values calculated based on the order quantities determined by the optimisation, and the realisation of demand in the simulations (as negative impacts on profit will be primarily caused by overstocking on the intial order).
+In order to quantify this more concretely, we also assessed the distribution of profit values calculated based on the order quantities determined by the optimisation, and the realisation of demand in the simulations (as negative impacts on profit will be primarily caused by overstocking on the initial order).
 The standard deviation of profit for each style is displayed in table 5, and figure 2 shows the overall distribution of profit for each style.

 Table: Table 5: Mean and standard deviation of profit expectation per style